alexandar1000/ADA/README.md

 # ADA - The Architectural Design Advisor

-### The repository of ADA, the Architectural Design Advisor

 ## General Information

+This is a [Spring Boot](https://spring.io/projects/spring-boot), [PostgreSQL](https://www.postgresql.org/), and [Angular](https://angular.io/) application which helps developers and stakeholders analyse the architectural structure of GitHub Java projects.
+It focuses on visualising cohesion and coupling in and between classes.

+The implementation relies on [Hibernate](https://hibernate.org/) for interacting with the database, while the migrations are handled by [Flyway](https://flywaydb.org/).
+On the frontend, the graphs are made using [Cytoscape.js](https://js.cytoscape.org/).

-The project and sprint backlogs can be found on the project's [Trello board](https://trello.com/invite/b/CHtfAIFN/d2ebc24144c32afd61693a4605d8c898/ada), and the group report on [Overleaf](https://www.overleaf.com/read/fcsmpbsrfndf).
+The project and sprint backlogs can be found on the project's [Trello board](https://trello.com/b/CHtfAIFN), and the group report on [Overleaf](https://www.overleaf.com/read/hpbftjncqnsn).

 The project uses [a simple Java Android application](https://github.com/alexandar1000/ADA-test-simple-Java-project) for testing.